WhenWen/Solving-LPN-using-Neural-Networks/readme.md

 ## Acknowledgment

-The authors would like to thank [Memphisd/LPN-decoded (github.com)](https://github.com/Memphisd/LPN-decoded) for providing the base code for Gaussian Elimination
+The authors would like to thank [Memphisd/LPN-decoded (github.com)](https://github.com/Memphisd/LPN-decoded) for providing the base code for Gaussian Elimination.

 ## Citation

-If the codes help you, please cite our paper:
+If the code help you, please cite our paper:

 Welcome to shoot any questions in Github Issues!